Cultural, social, and fashion trends have influenced the evolution of wedding dresses. From

 Hollywood, bridal fashion was influenced by glamorous movie stars, and wedding

-4. 1940s – World War II and Post-War Fashion: World War II significantly impacted
+dresses took on a more sophisticated and elegant look. - 1940s – World War II and Post-War Fashion: World War II significantly impacted

 wedding dress styles.
 Resources were limited, and rationing affected the availability of

-5. Present Age: In the present age, wedding dresses have become a reflection of individual
+fabrics. - Present Age: In the present age, wedding dresses have become a reflection of individual

 style and personal preferences.
 Today, Brides have a wide range of options, allowing